Robbepop/prophet/README.md

  - pull this project into your workspace
  - build and run with cargo

-This project is not (yet) supported on crates.io.

 Future Plans (in no specific order)
 -----------------------------------

  - implement neural net generically for ```num::Float``` types
- - add better abstractions and features
  - improve error handling: less panics, more results
+ - enhance interfaces with stronger type safety
- - add usage examples
+ - add usage examples and benchmarks
- - improve test code coverage
+ - increase test code coverage
- - implement a GPGPU implementation for large layers
+ - parallel implementation for large layers